- U6 - players born in 2017 and 2018 only (All players must by 4 years old by 8/1/22)

 - These reference documents give a good introduction of what is involved (it's very simple):

-The club will assign each U6 & U8 team a practice session on either Wednesday or Friday afternoon at a city field.
+Each U6 & U8 team will be assigned a club practice session on either Wednesday or Friday afternoon at a city field.

 - U6 teams will practice from 5:00pm to 5:45pm